SpadeHeart

 Q: How does it affect the running of the club?

 The committee members have become "trustees", with the responsibility to manage the CIO and (importantly) to report to the Charities Commission each year with a set of accounts.
-This does mean a little additional work from the trustees to manage the finances, but being regularly monitored by a third party would help keep us on the right track.
+This does mean a little additional work from the trustees to manage the finances, but being regularly monitored by a third party helps keep us on the right track.

 We have also had to adopt a new and more detailed constitution that meets the needs of the Charities Commission.
 Although this look alarmingly long and complex, it is essentially the same as we already had.